Tony Effe

-Nicolò Rapisarda (born 17 May 1991), known professionally as Tony Effe, is an Italian rapper and former child actor.
+Nicolò Rapisarda (born 17 May 1991), known professionally as Tony Effe, is an Italian rapper.
 He was a member of Dark Polo Gang.

 Early years

 Nicolò Rapisarda started his career as a child actor at the age of 4.
-He starred in the film Viaggi di nozze in 1995, Papparazzi in 1998, L'ombra del gigante in 2000 and Prigionera del cuore in 2000.
+He starred in the film Viaggi di nozze in 1995, Paparazzi in 1998, L'ombra del gigante in 2000 and Prigionera del cuore in 2000.
 His TV debut was in a Rai show called Tutti per uno in which he played a young boy named Tony, forced to give up his dream of becoming a footballer due to illness.

 Music career

 Dark Polo Gang

 Tony Effe met the other members of Dark Polo Gang - Wayne Santana, Pyrex and Dark Side - when he was a child, and they started to make music together professionally after meeting producer Sick Luke.
 In 2015 they released the mixtape Full Metal Dark.
 The following year, Tony and Dark Side released the album Crack musica in collaboration with Sfera Ebbasta, Izi, and Traffik.